 So what’s the best approach to investing?
 Experts see value in both approaches and often combine them to make the most of your money.

-From going direct to taking advice, there are a number of ways you can invest your money in the UK.
+From going direct to taking advice, there are a number of ways you can invest your money.